-You can include anyone that you include on your taxes such as a spouse if you’re legally married and anyone that you plan to claim as a tax dependent for the year.
-Members would include
+You can include anyone you claim on your taxes, such as a spouse (if you are legally married) and anyone you plan to claim as a tax dependent for the year.

 - Husband or wife